canjs/canjs/guides/state.md

 When the Application State's menus attribute has a value, the order form is displayed.
 Otherwise, the restaurant list is displayed.
-To see this in action, select a restaurant from the list, and click the "Place an Order from ____" button.
+To see this in action, select a restaurant from the list, and click the “Place My Order!” button.
 You should see something like this:

 ![](../can/guides/images/7_application_state_routing/OrderFormDisplayed.png)